NOAA-PSL/land-DA_update/README.md

 >build.sh
 >cd ..

-To submit stand-alone (not as a part of cycleDA):
+To submit stand-alone (not as a part of cycleDA - probably doesn't work at the moment):

-6. Set your dates.
+5. Set your dates.
 >cp analdates.sh_keep analdates.sh

 Then edit start and end dates.